+Attracting diverse, highly skilled and talented employees

+Focus

+- Tackle any unconscious bias - All shortlists to have due regard for diversity considerations (not limited to gender and ethnicity) - Recruit from a wide pool of talent (including women returning to work)

+Actions taken during 2023

+RESPONSIBLE BUSINESS COMMITTEE REPORT continued

+- Continued to work closely with recruitment consultants to ensure a diverse pool of candidates for all vacancies - Continued to promote our accreditation to the National Equality Standard, our membership of the Business Disability Forum and 'Monday Meets' posts which celebrate the careers and achievements of individual employees, via our website and social media channels - Ensured our recruitment guidelines are adhered to, ensuring consistency across the business - Maintained our internal recruitment log to ensure data and demographics are captured during the recruitment - Launched our Code of Conduct (internally and externally) - Established a Health, Safety & Accessibility Working Group initiatives including our social responsibility messaging, communicating our culture and inclusive values to the market

+Further actions proposed in 2024

+• Continue with current

+- Continue to make it a requirement for recruitment consultants to provide a diverse pool of candidates - To focus on our wellbeing strategy for 2024 taking into account the feedback from our internal disability survey

+Retaining the best talent

+- Focus on supporting women returning to work - Promote the importance of wellbeing initiatives - Prioritise training and development - Equal opportunities for all - Maintain high levels of employee satisfaction - Inclusive social events were held more regularly and open Analyse the feedback from our to everyone to support in building relationships across the - Arranged a number of 'Lunch and Learns' relating to mental health and wellbeing, including 1:1 Health Checks - Acted on the feedback from the October 2022 employee 'pulse survey' and implemented recommendations - Held a training session for line managers on devising and using Personal Development Plans & Strengths Profiles - Rolled out our fifth full employee survey in October 2023 run by an independent provider - Focused on succession planning across the business - Continued to review and get feedback on our Smart Working Policy - Core skills programme was varied and included topics on 'inclusive and collaborative working' and 'leading from any seat in the room'

+- fifth biennial employee survey. hold focus groups and agree an action plan - Review the performance appraisal process - Further training for all line managers on how to upskill with the tools needed to manage diverse teams inclusively - Launch our core skills programme for 2024 including, but not limited to, emotional intelligence and thriving personally and professionally

+Promoting diversity

-Focus Actions taken during 2023 Further actions proposed in 2024 Attracting diverse, highly skilled and talented employees Tackle any unconscious bias All shortlists to have due regard for diversity considerations (not limited to gender and ethnicity) Recruit from a wide pool of talent (including women returning to work) Continued to work closely with recruitment consultants to ensure a diverse pool of candidates for all vacancies Continued to promote our accreditation to the National Equality Standard, our membership of the Business Disability Forum and 'Monday Meets' posts which celebrate the careers and achievements of individual employees, via our website and social media channels Ensured our recruitment guidelines are adhered to, ensuring consistency across the business Maintained our internal recruitment log to ensure data and demographics are captured during the recruitment process Launched our Code of Conduct (internally and externally) Established a Health, Safety &amp; Accessibility Working Group Continue with current initiatives including our social responsibility messaging, communicating our culture and inclusive values to the market Continue to make it a requirement for recruitment consultants to provide a diverse pool of candidates To focus on our wellbeing strategy for 2024 taking into account the feedback from our internal disability survey Retaining the best talent Focus on supporting women returning to work Promote the importance of wellbeing initiatives Prioritise training and development Equal opportunities for all Maintain high levels of employee satisfaction Inclusive social events were held more regularly and open to success to success the held in a relationship arrow the Analyse the feedback from our fifth biennial employee survey, hold focus groups and agree an action plan Review the performance appraisal process Further training for all line managers on how to upskill with the tools needed to manage diverse teams inclusively Launch our core skills programme for 2024 including, but not limited to, emotional intelligence and thriving personally and professionally Promoting diversity Gender balance within our internships and work experience placements Aim to attract more women to the construction and property industry Heads of Departments to demonstrate that we are an inclusive employer Participated in careers and volunteering events The importance of diversity and inclusion was regularly reinforced in our induction programme, town halls and via our intranet and guest speakers Continued to engage with, and learn from, external specialists e.g. Business Disability Forum The D&amp;I Working Group have continued to meet monthly to share best practice and ensure the lines of communication internally and externally remain open through a newsletter and town halls All employees were required to complete compliance training on disability awareness Rolled out an internal disability survey to provide us with a greater understanding of our employee base and enable us to provide the necessary support or adjustments Host four individuals through the #10,000 Interns programme in the summer of 2024 Continue to participate in community, careers and volunteering events Continue to work through the Business Disability Assessment Framework and recommendations
+- Gender balance within our internships and work experience placements - Aim to attract more women to the construction and property industry - Heads of Departments to demonstrate that we are an inclusive employer - Participated in careers and volunteering events - The importance of diversity and inclusion was regularly reinforced in our induction programme, town halls and via our intranet and guest speakers - Continued to engage with, and learn from, external specialists e.g. Business Disability Forum - The D&I Working Group have continued to meet monthly to share best practice and ensure the lines of communication internally and externally remain open through a newsletter and town halls - All employees were required to complete compliance training on disability awareness - Rolled out an internal disability survey to provide us with a greater understanding of our employee base and enable us to provide the necessary support or adiustments

+- Host four individuals through the #10,000 Interns programme in the summer of 2024 - Continue to participate in community, careers and volunteering events - Continue to work through the Business Disability Assessment Framework and recommendations